on

 available, we need to tell

-Cargo to build a cdylib
+Cargo to build a cdylib as well.

-Let’s add a new lib
+Let’s add a new lib section to our Cargo.toml with the following content.

-This gets Cargo to build a rustc
+This gets Cargo to build a rustc compatible staticlib along with a C

-compatible dynamically shared cdylib
+compatible dynamically shared cdylib.

-.
+libswift_bridged.a and libswift_bridged.dylib.
 While we can directly access

 these libraries from C, they are currently empty.
 Let’s add some functionality

-.
+to the library in rust.
 For illustrative purposes, it’s going to be a simple

 function that